-Mobile messaging is on the rise as an effective way to directly engage with consumers: This year, mobile marketing will account for more than half of global ad spend, surpassing desktop and traditional web outlet spending for the first time.
+Mobile messaging is on the rise as the most effective way to break through the marketing clutter by directly engaging with consumers.
+This year, mobile marketing will account for more than half of global ad spend, surpassing desktop and traditional web spending for the first time.

 What Is SMS Compliance?

-SMS compliance are regulatory rules established by several organizations that are to be abided by when sending out marketing text messages.
+SMS compliance are regulatory rules and laws established by several organizations and legislatures across the country that are to be abided by when sending out marketing text messages.
 These rules break down into two key sets of SMS compliance regulations: CTIA & Carrier compliance and Legal compliance.

 The Importance of SMS Compliance